ami-iit/paper_tirupachuri-2021-access-estimation_payload_stresses/README.md

   <a href="https://www.youtube.com/watch?v=6b03DNpNXAk"><b>Video</b></a>
 </div>

-### Installation
+### Installation & Usage

 Please refer to the [Installation](./installation.md) document on how to setup and use the code related to this work.
+The details on how to use the code base is available in the [Usage](.usage.md) document.

 ### Citation